cyberkaida/bootloaders-with-kaida/01-initial-research/annotated-boot-log.md

 [    3.076323] of_cfs_init
 [    3.078946] of_cfs_init: OK
 ```
-> Here we find the SDCard and enumerate file systems to look for our root partition
+> Here we find the SD card and enumerate file systems to look for our root partition
 > that was specified in the kernel command line
 ```
 [    3.111131] mmc0: SDHCI controller on fe340000.mmc [fe340000.mmc] using ADMA
 ```
-> The command line argument for the root partition is parsed here
+> The command line argument for the root partition is parsed here.
-> We find the device and mount it as our root partition
+> We find the device and mount it as our root partition.
 ```
 [    3.118736] Waiting for root device PARTUUID=abb15ddf-02...
 [    3.170035] mmc1: new high speed SDIO card at address 0001